Panther Statue and Tree

 Guests

 Students need to accompany their guests during their guests’ stay on campus.
-Students will be held fully responsible for their guests and will be subject to conduct review for the behavior of their guests.
+Students will be held fully responsible for their guests and will be subject to the Conduct Code and sanctions for the behavior of their guests.
 Expectations for guests are as follows:

-5. Students and their guest(s) may be restricted from the residential areas and/or immediately removed from the residential areas if they have, or are suspected to have, violated University policy.
+• Students and their guest(s) may be restricted from the residential areas and/or immediately removed from the residential areas if they have, or are suspected to have, violated any University policy.

 Note: This policy may be modified as needed to account for health and safety concerns.